hackingmaterials/rocketsled/docs/_sources/index.rst.txt

 rocketsled is a flexible, automatic
-`(open source) <https://github.com/hackingmaterials/rocketsled>`_ optimization framework *"on rails"* for serious high throughput computation.
+`(open source) <https://github.com/hackingmaterials/rocketsled>`_ optimization framework *"on rails"* for high throughput computation.

 rocketsled is an extension of
 `FireWorks <https://github.com/materialsproject/fireworks>`_ workflow software,